You are here

 Address Geocoding at Harvard

-Geocoding batches (over 2,500) of addresses costs money, and Harvard pays both ESRI and Google to access their batch geocoding services.
+Geocoding is free for batches up to 2,500 addresses.
+To geocode more than 2,500 at once, Harvard pays both ESRI and Google to access their batch geocoding services.
 Below is 1) a matrix intended to guide you to the best geocoder to use given the location, number, of addresses, and reason for geocoding, and 2) instructions to use each geocoder.
 For an explanation of what geocoding is and best practices to follow, click here.

 - To produce the best geocoding match rate for large batches (thousands) of U.S. addresses, we have found it best to use ESRI Business Analyst 2015 initially, and then take addresses not found with this method and geocode them with the Google Maps API for Work.